ibm-cloud-docs/vpc/lb-faqs.md

 * The access policy for the ALB resource type
 * The access policy for the resource group
-* If `HTTPS` listeners are used, also check the service-to-service authorization for the Certificate Manager instance.
+* If `HTTPS` listeners are used, also check the service-to-service authorization for the Secrets Manager instance.

 ## Why is my application load balancer in `maintenance_pending` state?
 {: #lb-maintenance-pending}